nasa/cumulus/docs/operator-docs/cmr-operations.md

 Publishing a granule requires your Cumulus deployment have workflow that contains only the `PostToCmr` task provided by Cumulus Core.
 Out of the box, Cumulus provides a workflow to do this named `PublishGranule`.

+Using either method below, Cumulus will take an unpublished granule and publish it to CMR:

 To do this via the dashboard, use the dashboard's `Execute` button to open the workflow popup shown below and select the `PublishGranule` workflow:

 ![Screenshot showing workflow popup window with a dropdown containing 'PublishGranule' selected](assets/cd_execute_publish.png)